Learning About Compassion and Forgiveness After Growing Up in a ‘Dysfunctional’ Family

 Turning Point

-I don’t think I remember exactly when, but I knew that throughout primary school, there were moments where the principles of Falun Dafa would remind me of how to conduct with high moral values.
+I don’t think I remember exactly when my thinking started to change, but I know there were times throughout primary school, where the principles of Falun Dafa would remind me how to conduct myself with high moral values.

-I encountered this practice when I was 6 in a local park and it was my mother who began first, then slowly introduced it to us at home.
-In the beginning, we were practicing as a family, my mother, sister and I but gradually after a while, as mum got busier, we also slowly stopped.
+I first came across Falun Dafa in a local park when I was six.
+My mother began first, then slowly introduced it to us at home.
+In the beginning, we were practicing together as a family – my mother, sister and I – but after a while, as mum got busier, we slowly stopped.

-So in this way, what I learnt from Falun Dafa was also, subconsciously, always a part of me, just that it was at the back of my head without a trigger.
-I wouldn’t have recollected these principles of Truthfulness, Compassion and Forbearance.
+However, what I learnt from Falun Dafa was subconsciously still part of me, only it was at the back of my memory.
+I wouldn’t have remembered the principles of Truthfulness, Compassion and Forbearance.

-The teacher of Falun Dafa, Mr. Li Hongzhi, said that “Looking within is a magical tool,” that’s what stuck with me the most and what I did and still am doing.
+What I did remember was that the teacher of Falun Dafa, Mr. Li Hongzhi, said that looking within is a “magical tool.”
+That’s what stuck with me the most and what I did and still am doing.

 In year 6, I went back to school.
-It was a 180 degree transformation, and I became happier with being myself.
+It was a 180-degree transformation, and I became happier being myself.

 Matured Reflection

-Reflecting back, I’m grateful for these experiences as it has made me who I am today, I’m glad that I went through something like this when I was young as it has made me wiser.
+Reflecting back, I’m grateful for those experiences as it has made me who I am today, I’m glad that I went through something like that when I was young, as it has made me wiser.

-I do regret, however, that I’ve caused others so much pain, and distraught for being so selfish.
-I really do want to sincerely apologise to my mother and teacher, I had heard from a friend much later on that my year 5 teacher was quite pained and frustrated with my not going to school—only now do I realise, others might take it personally.
+I do regret, however, that I’ve caused others so much pain for being so selfish.
+I really do want to sincerely apologise to my mother and year 5 teacher.
+I heard from a friend that my year 5 teacher was quite pained and frustrated with my not going to school – only now do I realise that others might take my actions personally.

 I am now in my 20s and in my final year of university.
 Our family is now harmonious, and we actually eat together!
-Growing up has been rough but all of them counted as my lessons to make me into the adult I am today.
+Growing up has been rough, but all my experiences counted as lessons to make me into the adult I am today.

-Through my spiritual practice, I am not only able to better improve on my shortcomings but I am also able to consider others first and honesty, I’m not pursuing anything in particular through the practice, I simply hope to improve and learn to be better, and I think I have finally found a guide to do so.
-There are many obstacles and tribulations but I believe that all can be endured and overcome, you may not know now but, “after passing the shady willow trees, there will be bright flowers and another village ahead!”—Lecture 9, Zhuan Falun.
+Through my spiritual practice, I am not only able to better improve my shortcomings, but I am also able to consider others first.
+Honestly, I’m not pursuing anything in particular through the practice, I simply hope to improve and learn to be better, and I think I have finally found a guide to do so.
+There are many obstacles and tribulations, but I believe they can all be endured and overcome.
+You may not know now but, “after passing the shady willow trees, there will be bright flowers and another village ahead!”—Lecture 9, Zhuan Falun.

 Falun Dafa volunteers are currently holding free online meditation classes where you can learn the exercises from the comfort of your own home.
 Feel free register your interest here.